Cacsjep/acap_missing_features_docs/docs/flow.md

 - **Pulse Timer (TP)** - Fixed-length pulse on each rising edge of `Enable`; outputs elapsed time.
 - **Pulse Generator** - Periodic single-cycle pulse while `Enable` is true.
 - **Step Sequencer** - Advances one step per `Step` pulse; exactly one output is true.
 Property: steps (2-16).
+- **Timed Sequenced** - Runs timers in order while enabled, then wraps back to the first timer.
 - **Counter** - Counts up/down on pulses; `Reset` clears to zero.

 ##### Logic, selection, and math